 A substantial body of work has focussed on characterising the spatial distribution (presence/absence) of these vectors including mapping their current distribution across different global regions7,8 as well as the trajectories and dynamics of these distributions over time in response to climate change and other factors9.
 This work has involved relating vector occurrence to a variety of different environmental variables and represents a vital input required for strategically targeted surveillance and control programmes aimed at mitigating the impacts of vector borne diseases worldwide.

 By contrast, less attention has been paid to understanding the temporal patterns of vector abundance, and how these dynamics are shaped by the local environment.
 Mosquito populations are highly dynamic over time, exhibiting substantial fluctuations in size over the course of a year10,11, a feature which in turn drives a similarly dynamic and temporally variable profile of malaria risk.
-Understanding the determinants of these dynamics is crucial given that the efficacy of some of the most effective malaria control interventions are critically dependent on accurate timing of delivery in relation to seasonal peaks in malaria risk.
+Understanding the determinants of these dynamics is important given that the efficacy of some of the most effective malaria control interventions are dependent on accurate timing of delivery in relation to seasonal peaks in malaria risk.
 Examples include Seasonal Malaria Chemoprevention, where monthly administration of long-acting antimalarials is administered to children under 512,13 before and during the seasonal peak in transmission, and Indoor Residual Spraying14,15 where houses are sprayed with insecticides to kill mosquitoes.
 Effective utilisation of these interventions will be vital in helping achieve the goals of the World Health Organisation’s “High Burden, High Impact” strategy, which aims to substantially reduce malaria burden in the 11 highest burden countries comprising India and 10 countries across Africa16.